 Maternal, Newborn & Child Health

 We specialise in delivering high-quality healthcare to women, newborns and children at health facilities, in the community and at home.
-By working to upskill and equip facilities, we aim to reduce preventable maternal and newborn deaths.
-We do much of this work in partnership with Kiwoko Hospital in Central Uganda, which the Ugandan Ministry of Health recognises as a centre of excellence in newborn health.
+By upskilling health workers, equipping facilities and strengthening the health system, we aim to reduce preventable maternal, newborn and child deaths.

 AdaraNewborn